openl2m/openl2m/docs/code/switches_app/drivers/snmp/snmp-base.rst

 (with some stacking and loopback interfaces).
 The underlying library will take care of multiple calls if there are more ports in eg. a stack.

-**get_snmp_branch()** calls  easy_snmp.bulkwalk() to get the mib data.
+**get_snmp_branch()** calls used the *ezsnmp* library to do the work, and calls *ezsnmp.bulkwalk()* to read the mib data.

-In the parsing loop, the return data is parsed via the default **SnmpConnector._parse_oid()** or a specific parser function requested in the call.
+In the parsing loop, the return data is passed to the parser function specified in the *get_snmp_branch()* call.

-EasySnmp Library use
+EzSnmp Library use
 --------------------

-We use the Session() interface from the Python "Easy SNMP" library.
+We use the Session() interface from the Python "EzSnmp" library.
 This calls the net-snmp package of the OS.
 Use of the native library gives significant performance improvements over the pure Python *pysnmp* library.
-The EasySNMP documentation has helpful examples.
+The EzSNMP documentation has helpful examples.
 This session is stored in *SnmpConnector()._snmp_session*

 Vlan manipulation via snmp requires dealing with bitmap field that are represented in OctetString snmp data types.
-EasySNMP has a hard time dealing with this due to how it internally translates everything to/from Unicode strings.
+EzSNMP has a hard time dealing with this due to how it internally translates everything to/from Unicode strings.
 So we use the *pysnmp* library to handle these special cases only.

+*Note: EzSNMP is the maintained successor of the original "Easy SNMP" library, which now is stale.
+(Summer 2024)*

 **IMPORTANT DATA TYPES:**

 There are several Python dictionaries used to store data.
 Several of these have specific key data typem requirements.

 They are:

 * self.vlans: the key (index) is an *integer (int)* representing the numeric vlan ID.
 Items are Vlan() class instances.